2008 Houston Astros season: September

 Roy Oswalt established the Astros' franchise record with a 32 1/3 scoreless innings streak through September 11, surpassing 31 innings set by J. R. Richard in 1980, while having polished off a 6–0 shutout of the Pittsburgh Pirates on 90 pitches.
 It extended Houston's winning streak to six games to pull within 3 games of the NL Wild Card-leading Milwaukee Brewers.
 Having won 14 of 15 games, Houston jetted to a major league-leading 36–16 record since the All-Star break.

 Due to damage in Houston inflicted by Hurricane Ike, the September 14 home contest against the Cubs was relocated to Miller Park in Milwaukee.
 There, Carlos Zambrano no-hit the Astros, 5–0, making it the first-ever neutral site no-hitter in Major League Baseball.
 Zambrano allowed just two base-runners, issuing a walk to Michael Bourn in the fourth inning and hit by pitch of Hunter Pence in the fifth inning.

 During a pre-game ceremony at Minute Maid Park on September 23, 2008, former Houston Astros outfielder Jesús Alou was recognized with the Hispanic Heritage Baseball Museum Hall of Fame's Pioneer Award.

+On September 26, José Valverde was charged with his first blown save since July 21, 2008, ending a streak of 18 straight save conversions.
+However, Valverde (6–3) overcame a shaky outing to earn the victory.
+With one out during the bottom of the ninth inning, Darin Erstad took Braves reliever Julián Tavárez deep for a walk-off home run.
+At the time, eighteen consecutive saves represented the fourth-longest stretch in club history, following Lidge (24 consecutive from June 21 to September 28, 2005, and Wagner (twice: 22 from July 8 to September 24, 2003; and 19 from April 16 to July 9, 1998).
+(Note: Longest streak of consecutive games, playing for HOU, in the regular season, up to 2008, requiring saves ≥ 1, sorted by most games matching criteria.)